lyteword/chspurgeon-tod/volume-7/psalm-148.md

 For ever.— *William Cullen Bryant,* 1794-1878.

 **Verse 6.** *He hath made a decree*, etc. Rather, *He hath made an ordinance, and will not transgress it.* This is more obvious and natural than to supply a new subject to the second verb, "and none of them transgress it."
 This anticipates, but only in form, the modern scientific doctrine of the inviolability of natural order.
-It is the imperishable faithfulness of God that renders the law invariable.— *A.S.
-Aglen.*
+It is the imperishable faithfulness of God that renders the law invariable.— *A. S. Aglen.*

 **Verse 7.** *Dragons.* The word *tanninim,* rendered *"dragons",* is a word which may denote whales, sharks, serpents, or sea monsters of any kind (Job 7:1 Eze 29:3).— *John Morison.*